o-ran-sc/nonrtric-plt-sme/invoker/README.md

 }
 ```

-After receiving the request, the CAPIF core should check if the invoker can be onboard.
-In case it can be onboard, the CAPIF core will create the API invoker Profile consisting of an API invoker Identifier, Authentication Information, Authorization Information and CAPIF Identity Information.
-In this implementation, Keycloak is used to manage identity information.
+After receiving the request, the CAPIF core should check if the invoker can be onboarded.
+If the invoker is eligible for onboarding, the CAPIF core will create the API invoker Profile, which includes an API invoker Identifier, Authentication Information, Authorization Information, and CAPIF Identity Information.
+Keycloak is utilized in this implementation to manage identity information.

 ### Discover published service APIs and retrieve a collection of APIs according to certain filter criteria.